What does ‘antifragile’ mean?

 In the short time since Inner Leadership was first published we have seen many unexpected changes: North Korea has emerged as a long range nuclear power (and then offered to give up Continue Reading →

-Ten years ago the challenges you face today probably would not have arisen for you: you were likely in a different role and you probably didn’t have the skills or Continue Reading →
+Ten years ago the challenges you face today would probably not have arisen for you.
+You were likely in a different role and you probably didn’t have the skills or Continue Reading →